BCCHR-trainee-omics-group/StudyGroup/workshops/2021-16-02_intro_to_github/TOG_git_tutorial.md

 ### Overview

+The very first thing we will do is create a repository.
 A repository is simply a directory for your project.
 It is no different from any other directories on your laptop, except that Git knows about it and keeps a complete historical record of every change that has been “committed”.

 When a repository is stored on GitHub, it is called the “remote” repository.
 You can then “clone” this repository onto your laptop.
 The